 It is a year away from Friday 29 March 2019 which is the date when the UK is due to leave the European Union (EU), but there is a lot of uncertainty about what will happen at that point.

-It is now less than 18 months away from the 31 March 2019 date when the UK is due to leave the European Union (EU) and there is a lot of uncertainty about what will happen at the point.
 The impact on colleges is less than in some areas of national life but 40 years in the EU has made a difference to our sector.
-If 2019 brings economic disruption, this will shape the demand for further education and training.
-If there are changes to the rights of EU citizens, this will affect staff and students working in colleges.
+If there is economic disruption or loss of export markets for important industries, this will shape the demand for further education and training.
+If there are changes to the rights of EU citizens in the 2020s, this will affect staff and students working in colleges.
 And if Brexit brings about lower migration in future, this will cast a light on the weaknesses in our current education and skills system and the need for the country to become more self-sufficient.

 This part of AoC's website explains the main Brexit issues for colleges:

 - Migration and changes to freedom of movement

 - Students of sixth form age, adults and apprentices